IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

 - Use the [VS-Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) for Bicep to enable DSL-native features such as auto-complete.
 Metadata implemented in the modules are automatically loaded through the extension.
 - Use the readme
   - If you don't know how to use an object/array parameter, you can check if the module's ReadMe file specifies any 'Parameter Usage' block for the given parameter ([example](https://github.com/Azure/ResourceModules/blob/main/modules/analysis-services/server/README.md#parameter-usage-tags)) - or - check the module's `Deployment Examples` ([example](https://github.com/Azure/ResourceModules/blob/main/modules/analysis-services/server/README.md#deployment-examples)).
   - In general, take note of the `Deployment Examples` specified in each module's ReadMe file, as they provide you with rich & tested examples of how a given module can be deployed ([example](https://github.com/Azure/ResourceModules/blob/main/modules/analysis-services/server/README.md#deployment-examples)).
-An easy way to get started is to copy uno of the examples and then adjust it to your needs.
+An easy way to get started is to copy one of the examples and then adjust it to your needs.
 - Note the outputs that are returned by each module.
   - If an output you need isn't available, you have 2 choices:
     1. Add the missing output to the module